Cognigy/Documentation/docs/en/docs/ai/nodes/analytics/request-rating.md

 ## Description
 <div class="divider"></div>

-Cognigy introduces as of release Cognigy.AI (4.10.0) a new Flow Node Request Rating.

 The Request Rating Node is used to request a rating.
 If the Node is triggered in your webchat conversation, you will see the rating dialog.

 <figure>